History of the Sego Lily Center for the Abused Deaf

 The Inspiration of the Utah State Flower, Sego Lily

-Since then, SLCAD has treated an average of 30-60 victims and their families each year.
-SLCAD is also working with and training service providers such as police, shelters, interpreters, lawyers, and others on how to make their services more accessible and appropriate for Deaf victims.
-Community outreach prevention and awareness initiatives, such as Deaf Women's Day and Safety Fair activities, were also designed to help communicate information about abuse to the Utah Deaf community and how to get help.
+Since then, SLCAD has worked with 30 to 60 survivors and their families on average each year.
+SLCAD is also equipped to instruct others, such as police officers, shelters, interpreters, lawyers, and others, how to make their services more accessible and appropriate for Deaf, Hard of Hearing, and Deaf-Blind survivors.
+Community outreach prevention and awareness initiatives, such as Deaf Women's Day and Safety Fair activities, were also created to help communicate information about abuse and how to get help to the Utah Deaf community.

-Since then, SLCAD has treated an average of 30-60 victims and their families each year.
-SLCAD is also working with and training service providers such as police, shelters, interpreters, lawyers, and others on how to make their services more accessible and appropriate for Deaf victims.
-Community outreach prevention and awareness initiatives, such as Deaf Women's Day and Safety Fair activities, were also designed to help communicate information about abuse to the Utah Deaf community and how to get help.
+Since then, SLCAD has worked with 30 to 60 survivors and their families on average each year.
+SLCAD is also equipped to instruct others, such as police officers, shelters, interpreters, lawyers, and others, how to make their services more accessible and appropriate for Deaf, Hard of Hearing, and Deaf-Blind survivors.
+Community outreach prevention and awareness initiatives, such as Deaf Women's Day and Safety Fair activities, were also created to help communicate information about abuse and how to get help to the Utah Deaf community.

 Director Joene Nicolaisen receives the